-If you own a physical shop that is on the high street or an out-of-town location then you have the chance to take advantage of e-commerce for high street shops.
-You already own a business and have a physical property and that means that the foundations of an e-commerce business are already there.
+If you own a physical shop that is on the high street or an out-of-town location then you have the chance to take advantage of eCommerce for high street shops.
+You already own a business and have a physical property and that means that the foundations of an e-commerce website are already there.

 So, if you want to grow your business, you need to shift your focus and change showroom sales to e-commerce sales but how do you achieve this?

 Create a Website and Make use of your Physical Location

 Many eCommerce businesses need a facility to store their items but you already have a physical shop and so, you already have a place where your stock can be stored.
 So, once you create an eCommerce website which you could do using a website builder such as Shopify, your customers can browse your items and purchase online and you already have the infrastructure in place where you can cope with the sourcing and storing your products.
 Essentially, your shop works in the same way as a warehouse and at first, your eCommerce business can supplement your physical store with the aim of it eventually taking over when it comes to sales figures and profits.

 Anyone purchasing online has to carry out research about the company they are purchasing from, especially if they are just an online business.
 However, if you have a bricks and mortar shop, then you can leverage this physical location and use it to improve and grow trust.
 When customers know that you have a place that they could even visit if they ever need to, this will give them the belief that you are a trusted online retailer.

 Once you become an online retailer, in time, you could be handling a significant number of orders per day.
 While this is great news, this will prove to be challenging, so make sure that you extend shipping times so you can arrange a courier or even take items to the post office.
 This is not a problem but something that you will need to consider.